Methanizer: Typical design

-The catalyst traditionally consists of a 2% coating of Ni in the form of nickel nitrate deposited on a chromatographic packing material (e.g. Chromosorb G).
+The catalyst traditionally consists of a 2% coating of Ni in the form of nickel nitrate deposited on a chromatographic packing material.

 A 1½" long bed is packed around the bend of an 8"×1/8" SS U-tube.
 The tube is clamped in a block so that the ends protrude down into the column oven for connection between column or TCD outlet and FID base.
 Heat is provided by a pair of cartridge heaters and controlled by a temperature controller.

 Hydrogen for the reduction can be provided either by adding it via a tee at the inlet to the catalyst (preferred), or by using hydrogen as carrier gas.

 Start-up

 If the raw catalyst is supplied in the form of nickel oxide, it is necessary to reduce it to metallic nickel before it will operate properly.
 Alternative catalysts do not necessarily need a reduction treatment.
 Methanizers should not be heated without hydrogen being supplied to them.